Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Introduction

-Our proposed attack framework tests the vulnerability of a state-of-the-art off-policy deep reinforcement learning model to membership attacks in two modes: \emph{individual} and \emph{collective}.
-In the individual mode, the attacker's goal is to train a probabilistic model that infers the membership probability of a trajectory $\tau^{\mbox{ in}}_T$ given the trained policy $\pi_f$ and the initial state $s_0$.
-In other words, the goal is to train a probabilistic classifier that learns the following distribution,
+Our proposed attack framework tests the vulnerability of a state-of-the-art off-policy deep RL model to MIA in two modes: \emph{individual} and \emph{collective}.
+In the individual mode, the attacker's goal is to train a probabilistic model that infers the membership probability of a single trajectory $\tau^{\mbox{ in}}_T$ given the trained policy $\pi_f$ and the initial state $s_0$.
+In this case, the goal is to measure the extent to which the adversary can exploit trajectory-level temporal correlation to reveal the presence of a trajectory in the training set.
+In the collective mode, the attacker's target is to predict the membership probability of a collection of data points.
+In this mode, the goal is to measure the extent to which the adversary is capable of exploiting not only the trajectory-level temporal correlation but also the batch-level correlation to reveal the presence of a trajectory in the training set.
+We show that the deep RL model is more vulnerable to collective MIA as in this mode, the attack classifier has access to more information.

-On the other hand, in the collective mode, the attacker's target is to predict the membership probability of a collection of data points.
-We show that reinforcement learning models are more vulnerable to collective membership inference attacks as in this mode, the attack classifier has more access to the required information to infer the input data.
-Moreover, we assess the vulnerability of the RL algorithm to membership inference attacks with respect to the learning state of the algorithm.
-Our results show that the cumulative amount of reinforcement the RL agent obtains in the course of training the policy affects the level of its vulnerability to membership inference attacks.
-Finally, we compare the impact of training the attacker with correlated data with that in decorrelated data on the quality of learning in the attack classifier.
+Moreover, we assess the vulnerability of the RL algorithm to MIA in terms of the learning state of the algorithm.
+Our results show that the cumulative amount of reinforcement the RL agent obtains in the course of training the policy is proportional to the level of its vulnerability to MIAs.
+Finally, to determine the role of data correlation in the vulnerability of the deep RL model to MIA, we disturb the correlation within the data points used to train the attack classifier and subsequently compare the impact of training the attacker with the resulting decorrelated trajectories on the performance of the attack classifier.
+We observe that the presence of correlation within the trajectories helps the adversary discern between the member and non-member data points with higher probability compared with the results obtained from the decorrelated case.